ccutch/self-doc/specs/code-comments.md

  + [Tags](#tags)

 ### Header
 Lets the parser know where the comment starts for parsing nonparsable comments such as jsdoc should be above header.
 The header should be a minimum of four equal signs, which is not an opperator in javascript, and looks nice.
+The definition of the subject may be on the same like as the header for brevity.
 Required.
 <br>
 **Example:**
 ```javascript